davidbeleznay/ai-forester-rebuild/README.md

    - Supports multiline text for thorough documentation

 2. **Photo Documentation**:
-   - Capture photos directly within the app
+   - Capture photos directly within the app using the floating camera button
+   - Floating button available throughout the app for quick access
    - Import existing photos from device gallery
    - Add detailed notes to individual photos
+   - Central photo gallery for managing all field photos
    - Organize photos with field assessments
    - All photos work completely offline